 William Lowell Putnam Mathematical Competition (A problem solving competition for undergraduates in the USA and Canada).

 HOW?
-If interested, contact Professor Cook for information.
+If interested, contact Dr. Cook or Dr. Andrews for information.

 WHEN?
 Each year on the first Saturday in December.